2019 FIBA Basketball World Cup: Draw

 The draw took place on 16 March 2019 at Shenzhen Cultural Center in Shenzhen.

 Hosts China and the three best qualified teams as per the February 2019 FIBA World Rankings were seeded in Pot 1, and China and USA were assigned to groups A and E, respectively.
-Teams in pots 1, 4, 5 and 8 were drawn into Groups A, C, E and G, and Teams in pots 2, 3, 6 and 7 were drawn into Groups B, D, F and H. Canada was moved from Pot 5 to Pot 6, switching places with Iran (the best ranked team from that pot) to avoid having two teams from the Americas in the same group.
+The remaining 28 teams were allocated Pots 2-8 based on the 2019 FIBA World Ranking.
+Teams in pots 1, 4, 5 and 8 were drawn into Groups A, C, E and G, and Teams in pots 2, 3, 6 and 7 were drawn into Groups B, D, F and H.

+Aside from Europe, two teams from the same qualification zone could not be drawn into the same group.
+Canada was moved from Pot 5 to Pot 6, switching places with Iran (the best ranked team from that pot) to avoid having two teams from the Americas in the same group.

 FIBA Basketball World Cup 2019 Global Ambassadors Kobe Bryant and Yao Ming, American singer and songwriter Jason Derulo, and Chinese idol singer Yang Chaoyue led the draw ceremony.

 After the draw, Group H, which includes Australia, Canada, Lithuania, and Senegal, was described as the "group of death".